 If you are interested in joining the SJSU judo team, it is important to keep in mind that we are an independent program within the University as well as a one-unit PE class!
 Which means we fund much of our own expenses, but also emphasize academics just as much as training.

 Here are some tips for anyone interested in joining the Judo Team:

-2.For interested student-athletes, apply to SJSU through CSUMentor.
-This is a website that processes all application information for the California State University schools.
+2. Apply!
+For interested student-athletes, apply to SJSU through CSUMentor the year BEFORE you plan to attend school.
+This is a website that processes all application information for the California State University system.
 They send your application information to any of the CSU schools of your choice.
-Make and account, fill out the information, and send it to SJSU through this online system.
-Be sure to check ahead of time what the deadlines for applications are, as well as if there are any prerequisite tests and documents needed.
+Make an account, fill out the information, and send it to SJSU through this online system.
+Be sure to check ahead of time about application deadlines, as well as if there are any prerequisite tests and documents needed.

-3.For incoming Freshman, be sure to maintain your MYSJSU account and check constantly for updates.
+For incoming freshmen, be sure to maintain your MYSJSU account and check constantly for updates.
 The University’s main channel of communication is through that account.
 It is important to turn in documents, applications, and fees on time.
 Most of the information regarding academics will be sent to you through this account.

 If you have been accepted and are interested in training with us, be sure to enroll in the class.
 SJSU Judo is considered a one-unit class in the Kinesiology Department.
 Based on your level, you can enroll in Beginner (KIN 52A), Intermediate (KIN 52B), or Competitive Judo (KIN 52C).
 Be sure to plan your class schedule accordingly.
 Note that to be a full-time student (therefore, eligible to represent SJSU Judo at the Collegiate Nationals) you must have a minimum of 12 units.
 Also, if you train with the Beginner and Intermediate Classes, you will have opportunities later on to train with the Competitive team.